Consultants On Workers Compensation Premiums, Audits,

 In Pennsylvania, any

-workers, full or part-time, is required to
+has workers, full or part-time, is required to

-meet their statutory Workers Compensation obligations by either
+meet their statutory Workers Compensation obligations by

 or by getting coverage from the

-Workers' Insurance Fund (SWIF).
+State Workers' Insurance Fund (SWIF).

 n Pennsylvania, an employer may be excluded from the